-My program of research focuses the use of low-tech high-fidelity simulation and team-training for obstetric and neonatal emergencies in resource-limited settings Globally (US, Mexico, Guatemala, Kenya, Ethiopia, Namibia, and India)
+My program of research focuses on respectful maternity care within the context of low-resource settings and the use of low-tech high-fidelity simulation and team-training for obstetric and neonatal emergencies globally (US, Mexico, Guatemala, Kenya, Ethiopia, Namibia, and India)

 - Masters of Nursing, Nurse Midwifery and Women's Health, University of California, San Francisco.
 Project: Rapid HIV Testing in Labor: What Do We Know And Are We Prepared?